simolus3/drift/docs/docs/Examples/relationships.md

 ---

-data:
-  title: "Many-to-many relationships"
+title: Many-to-many relationships
 description: An example that models a shopping cart system with drift.
-template: layouts/docs/single

 ---

-{% assign shared = 'package:drift_docs/snippets/modular/many_to_many/shared.dart.excerpt.json' | readString | json_decode %}

 Since drift is a relational database library and not an ORM, it doesn't automatically fetch relationships between entities for you.
 Instead, it gives you the tool to